-The result allowed the bird to turn, rise and descend at will.
-The question, then, was whether these movements could be mechanically duplicated.
+This enabled the bird to turn, rise and descend at will.
+The question then became whether these movements could be mechanically duplicated.
 A few days later, Wilbur was fiddling with a cardboard box in his bike shop.
 Idly pressing the corners of the long sides of the box at one end and those of the short sides at the other, he noticed that this distortion of the box mimicked the action of pigeon wings.

 He quickly built a model biplane glider to test if altering its wings in flight would control it.
 Flying the glider like a kite, he found that ropes tied to the wings (cambered ones like Lilienthal's) could manipulate the plane.
 This, he realized, was the key to a heavier-than-air flight.The brothers then set about breaking virtually all existing glider records.
 A Wilbur flight in October 1902 covered 622 feet in 21 seconds, and both distance and time set American records.

 To achieve these results, they enlisted the help of a large number of outside bankers who helped prepare takeoff sites, launch gliders, build hangars and housing, bring materials for experiments, and send and receive messages.Bill Tate's brother Dan was the only paid employee of the Wrights.
 For its part, North Carolina boldly declared its claim a few years ago with license plates that held First in Flight.
 It was followed by Ohio's claim of being the birthplace of aviation a few years later.
 In response, North Carolina returned to act first by placing the steering wheel in its state neighborhood, which took away a lot of momentum from Ohio's Pioneers of Flight motto.Kitty Hawk, North Carolina appeared in history books 115 years ago as it was here that Orville piloted the first controlled and propelled aircraft to fly.